guettli/git-tips/README.md

 I almost never do this.

 If you avoid long running git branches, then it is even less important.

+## rebase vs merge

+I don't care much.
+In the past there have been endless discussion about this.

+Avoid long running branches and then it matters even less.

 # Related